2009 Infiniti M35 AWD

 MORE POWERFUL 303 HP V6 FOR 2009

 The M35 is powered by a 3.5-liter V6, that puts out 303 hp at 6400 rpm, and 268 ft-lbs of torque at 4800 rpm, (a significant power boost from last year’s model), which makes for sprightly acceleration, and plenty of passing power on two lane roads.
 The motor is a bit thirsty and mileage numbers only reach 16 mpg city and 22 mpg highway, both numbers proving to be accurate in my driving time.
-Mated to the engine is Infinity’s CVTCS transmission, which seems to shift seamlessly in automatic mode, and when in Manual Shift Mode, the shifts are also quick and sharp, and downshifts are electronically controlled to blip the throttle to match the engine rpm to the vehicle speed for even smoother downshifts.
+Mated to the engine is Infiniti’s CVTCS transmission, which seems to shift seamlessly in automatic mode, and when in Manual Shift Mode, the shifts are also quick and sharp, and downshifts are electronically controlled to blip the throttle to match the engine rpm to the vehicle speed for even smoother downshifts.
 Zero to 60 times should be in the mid 6 seconds range.

 EXCELLENT ALL-WHEEL DRIVE GRIP WITH A ROCK-HARD RIDE

 The M suspension is an independent double-wishbone design in front and multi-link independent system in the rear, along with front and rear stabilizer bars.
 Add in Infiniti’s advanced Vehicle Dynamic Control (VDC) with Traction Control System (TCS), and the all-wheel drive system and you’ve got the perfect prescription for a sedan that will corner well in all types of conditions, and handle any twisting road with confidence.
 The VDC adjusts brake pressure and engine torque automatically in understeer, oversteer, or slippery road surface situations, helping the driver keep to his intended path.